 See our Disney Travel Planners page to find a Disney travel agent who will help you review your best ticketing options.

 With that said, let’s now review and rank some of the best elements of Blizzard Beach and Typhoon Lagoon.

-As with its sister park, Blizzard Beach is open year round with a short closure during the winter as Typhoon Lagoon stays open to service its guests.
+As with its sister park, Blizzard Beach is open year-round with a short closure during the winter as Typhoon Lagoon stays open to serve its guests.

 Despite its frigid Christmastime ski resort theme, the water temperature of each attraction is heated to approximately 80 degrees (except for the “melting snow” in Cross Country Creek).